CNuge/update-salmon-220k-positions/README.md

         - Will need to handle the new scaffolds as well, placing things onto CHR 30 -probably just want a function to do this.

-[] - spot checks to make sure the SNPs are where the fasta says they are
+[x] - spot checks to make sure the SNPs are where the fasta says they are
-    - make sure major allele is sitting at the 101st or 36th base pair depending on the two categories
+    - make sure major allele is sitting at the 101st or XXth base pair depending on the two categories
+        - the alleles all match as expected for the 201 length sequences
+        - found out that all the affy probes aren't at the 36th spot, changed code and output to address this.
+Checked after and all in the right spot
+        - some of the alleles and sequences I have here are the reverse compliment of the primers and the SNP alleles used in the affy file (and the ped file.)
+This seems fine though as its just reverse compliments
+        -
 [] - run bwa (on sharcnet), aligning the fasta file from previous step to the v3 genome

 [] - use SNP-placer to get the updated position file in .vcf format.